Pathways to Commercial Liftoff

 Long-term growth

-Post-PTC expiration, competitiveness will rely on production and distribution cost declines achieved through the IRA credit period.
-Development of mature financial structures and contract mechanisms to mitigate the remaining risks (e.g., price volatility) and crowd-in institutional capital will also be needed8.
+Post-45V expiration, a scaled clean hydrogen market sees unsubsidized production costs decline from $2-7/kg today to $1-2/kg by 2035.
+Development of mature financial structures and contract mechanisms to mitigate the remaining risks (e.g., price volatility) and crowd-in institutional capital will also be needed.

 Cross-cutting solutions, including DOE H2Hubs, will accelerate market uptake: